T. Leslie Shear: Early life and career

 Theodore Leslie Shear was born in New London, New Hampshire, on August 11, 1880.
 He was educated at Halsey Collegiate School, a preparatory school for boys in New York, before studying at New York University, from which he obtained a bachelor's degree in 1900 and M.A., largely supervised by Ernest Gottlieb Sihler, in 1903.
-New York University, He took his doctorate in 1904 at Johns Hopkins University in Baltimore.
+He took his doctorate in 1904 at Johns Hopkins University in Baltimore.
 His doctoral thesis, which he published in 1906, was titled The Influence of Plato on Saint Basil; in it, he argued that the fourth-century CE bishop Basil of Caesarea had known the work of the ancient Greek philosopher Plato directly, rather than through second-hand contact with his work in that of the Church Fathers.
 In the acknowledgements, Shear thanked his teachers, including the philologists Basil L. Gildersleeve and Maurice Bloomfield, and credited Gildersleeve with particular influence upon his work.

 For the 1904–1905 academic year, Shear was the University Fellow of the American School of Classical Studies at Athens (ASCSA), an archaeological research institute and one of Greece's foreign schools of archaeology.
 He spent the 1905–1906 academic year in postdoctoral study at the University of Bonn, under Georg Loeschcke.
 He took a post teaching Greek and Latin at Barnard College, a private women's college in New York, in 1906; his supervisor there was Charles Knapp.
 In 1910, he moved to Columbia University, where he taught Greek as an associate professor until 1923.
 Over the course of his career, he took an increasing interest in classical archaeology, rather than the literary studies with which he had begun.
 In 1911, he took part in trial excavations at Knidos in Asia Minor; (Note: Hood 1998.
 For the nature of the excavations, see Transactions and Proceedings of the American Philological Association, 1911.) he also participated in the excavations of Sardis under Howard Crosby Butler.
 (Note: Hood 1998.
 For the dates of the Sardis excavations, see Luke 2019.)
 Shear joined in 1914, the excavation's fifth season and the last before it was postponed on the outbreak of the First World War.